| September 28, 1996 Knight Ridder/Tribune News Service

 Wall tunnels was, in his opinion, also a tour to the depth

+of the Jewish people's roots.''
 The Palestinians described the tunnel opening as ``the

 most important thing in the entire Israeli-Palestinian conflict,''